Enjoy some of our favorites:

 See more information, pictures, and directions:

-Note: Their are no lifeguards at this beach, if you not a strong swimmer, it is not recommended.
+Note: there are no lifeguards at this beach, if you are not a strong swimmer, it is not recommended.

 5. Makapuu Lookout and Makapuu Lighthouse Trail (40-45 minutes from Waikiki)

 If you are looking for a family friendly hike then this is one of them.
 The recently repaved 1-2 hour hike(roundtrip) up the Makapuu Lighthouse Trail will probably get your heart rate up and you'll probably break a sweat, but you will be rewarded with ocean views along the way, climaxing with a wonderful view of East Oahu at the top near the lighthouse.
 Note: There are no bathrooms or facilities and little shade, so plan ahead when coming here.